mjung5/covid-vignette-api/README.md

     ##   Tennessee           1          0
     ##   Texas               0          1

-While state\_highrisk contingency table shows where each states belong to in terms of risk status category, bar plot shows the number of confirmed cases.
+While state\_highrisk contingency table shows where each states belongs in terms of risk category, the bar plot shows the number of confirmed cases.
 We now know that California is the top state with the most confirmed cases followed by Texas, Florida, and New york.

 ``` r
 #Bar plot for top 10 states